Taylor Muhl

-Taylor Alexis Muhl (born November 5, 1983) is an American singer-songwriter, model, dancer, and awareness advocate.
+Taylor Alexis Muhl (born November 5, 1983) is an American singer-songwriter, model, dancer, and chimerism awareness advocate.

 Muhl is the only surviving child of Eric and Sandra (Alex) Muhl, though she was conceived with a fraternal twin sister.
 Since birth, Muhl's body has been distinguished by the fact that the left and right sides of her torso are two conspicuously different colors, with the interface running right down the midline of her torso, both front and back.
 For many years Muhl, her family, and doctors believed the darker coloration on the left side of her torso was simply a very large birthmark.
 When Muhl was a young adult, it was finally discovered that she was a rare example of human chimerism.

 Early life

 Muhl's mother was unaware she was initially pregnant with fraternal twin sisters.
-At an early stage of the pregnancy the two eggs fused, which left Muhl carrying her twin sister's genes in her own body.
+At an early stage of the pregnancy, the two eggs fused, which left Muhl carrying her twin sister's genes in her own body.
 This caused Muhl to be born with a genetic condition called human chimerism.
 Not all cases of chimerism can be seen or detected from outside the body, but in Muhl's case it can be observed from an unusual physical trait.
 The coloration of Muhl's torso is split down the center by two clearly different colors of skin pigmentation, the darker color being Muhl's twin sister's DNA/cells.
 Muhl and publicists describe this as making Muhl "her own twin."

 As a teen and young adult, Muhl faced autoimmune challenges and continued to go undiagnosed by every doctor she saw.
 She was told by doctors that the physical trait on her torso was just a birthmark.
-Chimerism in humans is rare, with only 30–100 cases documented worldwide today.
+Chimerism in humans is rarely detected, with only 30–100 cases documented worldwide.
 Muhl was only diagnosed in 2009, after being seen by a doctor who had previous experiences in genetics and medical rarities.